 Sad Ball and Angry Bird

 Sad Ball is one of the first photos I ever took of something unnatural that I found on the shoreline.
-It represents the beginning of my journey.
-My sister and her husband are my inspiration.
-They are artists who started using beach plastic in their work over 20 years ago.
-When they first told me about the problem, I wasn’t seeing it on my beach walks here in North County, but about 8 years ago that changed, and I began finding more and more debris on our beaches.
+It represents the beginning of my marine debris journey.
+When I first learned about the plastic pollution problem almost 25 years ago, I wasn’t seeing plastic trash during my beach walks in North County San Diego, but about 10 years ago that changed, and I began finding more and more plastic marine debris on the beach.
 I started documenting the things I was finding by taking photographs in situ, and I began posting images like these to social media as a way to raise awareness about plastic pollution.
 Sad Ball and Angry Bird speak to the range of emotions one feels when facing the problem.

 First World

 People in the United States often place the blame for plastic pollution on developing countries.
 However, a study conducted by oceanographer Dr. Kara Lavender Law found that the U.S. generates “the largest amount of plastic trash in the world, disposing of nearly 92.6 billion pounds of plastic in a single year.
-Using the most recent available data from 2016, researchers determined that the U.S. produces six to eight times more plastic waste per person than its counterparts in China and India, respectively.”
+Researchers determined that the U.S. produced six to eight times more plastic waste per person than its counterparts in China and India, respectively.”

 Law explained that “For years, so much of the plastic we have put into the blue bin has been exported for recycling to countries that struggle to manage their own waste, let alone the vast amounts delivered from the United States.
 And when you consider how much of our plastic waste isn’t actually recyclable because it is low-value, contaminated, or difficult to process, it’s not surprising that a lot of it ends up polluting the environment.”